jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Ingress/Deploy-Ingress-NGINX-Controller.md

 # Nginx-ingress controller deployment
 Ingress is an entry for access of internal cluster service from external of JCS for Kubernetes, with concept and interpretation reference listed as follows.
-You may configure URL, Load Balancer, SSL, name-based Virtual Machines and others available for external access to Ingress.
+You may provide URL, Load Balancer, SSL, name-based Virtual Machines and others available for external access in Ingress configuration.
 Users can request ingress by sending POST Ingress resources to the API server.

   ```
    internet